Recognizing and Reporting Suspected Child Abuse

 - Identify physical and behavioral indicators of four legally recognized types of abuse and neglect.

 - Identify which groups of children may be at higher risk of being abused or neglected.

 - Identify how to respond appropriately to evidence of maltreatment, including children's disclosures.

 - List the steps a state agency takes following a report of abuse or neglect.

 face Early childhood training approval

-Every childcare provider is an important part of the effort to eliminate the abuse and neglect of children.
+Every child care provider is an important part of the effort to eliminate the abuse and neglect of children.
 You will learn to better recognize the indicators of abuse and neglect, understand your role in responsible reporting, and identify the groups of children that may be at a higher risk of being abused or neglected.
-This course is pending approval from NASWNot all courses are approved for early care and education in every state.
+Not all courses are approved for early care and education in every state.
 Please check State and CEU Approvals page for details.